overwasher/home/README.md

 * When user interacts with the telegram bot, bot requests the most fresh data from overwatcher

+In case you *really* want it, you can find additional views of the system [here](https://taiga.dcnick3.me/project/overwasher/wiki/architecture)

 ### Tradeoff decisions

 During development there were some important tradeoff decisions that affected the design in the end.